Music at sporting events: Hockey

+Roller derby

+Walk-on music used in roller derby, also called skate-out music, has been a part of the sport since its very beginning.

+Snooker

+As part of Barry Hearn's vision for the future of the professional game, walk-on music was introduced from the 2010 World Snooker Championship.
+As of the 2012 World Snooker Championship, the last 32 players and their walk-on music was as follows:

+Wrestling

+Wrestling companies often have an inhouse composer composing theme music for wrestlers.
+They also may use stock music.

+Many wrestlers have used many themes over the course of their careers.
+Some wrestlers like Ric Flair and "Macho Man" Randy Savage are known for their one particular entrance theme song, Also Sprach Zarathustra and Pomp and Circumstance respectively.

 Theme music in other sports

 Entire teams will occasionally adopt a theme song (such as the Chicago Bears with their 1985 Super Bowl Shuffle, sung by the members of the team).
 Up until 2011, Monday Night Football had its own theme, sung by Hank Williams, Jr.; the Hockey Night in Canada theme has sometimes been referred to as Canada's second national anthem; and the Olympic Games have long had powerful theme music composed to accompany ceremonies opening and closing the games.

 Perhaps the most extreme example of this can be found in professional wrestling and some mixed martial arts promotions, where almost every wrestler has an entry theme written to suit their particular character.

 An album entitled "ESPN Presents Stadium Anthems" has been released that includes many songs that are played over the Public Address system at North American sporting events.
-Similar albums, such as Jock Jams have been released in the past.
+Similar albums, such as Jock Jams, have been released in the past.